 - visit Phanom Rung and Muang Tam very late in the afternoon, almost wait for the security to kick you out.
 You will get the best colours as they tend to close very late, almost at sunset.

 - walk to the back of the Phanom Rung main temple, where the toilets are.
-You will have a beautiful view of the valley, perfect place for some landscape photography (you will be facing west)
+You will have a beautiful view of the valley, the perfect place for some landscape photography (you will be facing west)

 - use the Muang Tam sanctuary reflection in the ponds for some interesting photography